codevogel/peck/README.md

 peck --record --format=gif
 ```

-Record your screen and convert the recording to a GIF.
+Starts a screen recording, and converts the output file to GIF using `ffmpeg`.

 ### Temporary Screenshot to Clipboard